okx/okexchain-docs/docs/developers/general/create-wallet.md

 # Create Wallet
 ### Key Management
-This article is a guide about key management strategy on client side of your Decentralised Application on OkExChain
+This article is a guide about key management strategy on client side of your Decentralised Application on OKExChain

 ### Setup Web3
 `web3.js` is a javascript library that allows our client-side application to talk to the blockchain.
 We configure web3 to communicate via Metamask.